 Accredited by the Costa Rican Ministry of Education and authorized by the National Council of Private Higher Education (Consejo Nacional de Enseñanza Superior Privada, or CONESUP)

 Spanish for Health Professionals in Costa Rica lets you learn career-oriented Spanish while also taking a health-related course taught in English.
-This 5-week program takes place during the second summer session at Universidad Veritas, a private university in San José, the capital city of Costa Rica.
+This 5-week program takes place at Universidad Veritas, a private university in San José, the capital city of Costa Rica.

 Course approval for Spanish language:

 When selecting a Spanish-language course, choose the one whose description best reflects your current abilities.
 Keep in mind that you don’t need to know any Spanish to participate in this program.
 Once you’re accepted into the program, we will send you instructions for taking an online placement exam so that Veritas can begin to assess your level of Spanish.
 Following the online (written) placement exam, you will be assessed orally by staff in Costa Rica via Skype, allowing you to be placed in the most appropriate language level before you arrive in Costa Rica.

 Before you go abroad, it is best to get 2–3 elective classes approved.
 This way you will have some flexibility in setting up your schedule.

 Choose one Spanish-language course and one English health and human development course.

 SSP 141 Español Básico para Profesionales de Salud (Basic Spanish for Health Professionals)

 This course is designed for health personnel with no Spanish-language experience.
 Through simulations, you will acquire the language skills you need for basic communication with Spanish-speaking patients.